How can fasting benefit your marriage?

 Indeed, God wants us to enjoy His freedom and blessing.

-But the depths of it is not found somewhere on the surface.
-Some of the answers we seek, the clarity and strength we need is located in the depths a vibrant yet rest-filled, sweet, glorious-bursted-through-the-seams bond with God.
+But that depth is not found somewhere on the surface: some of the answers we seek, the clarity and strength we need is located in the depths a vibrant yet rest-filled, sweet, glorious-bursted-through-the-seams bond with God.

 That’s why we trim our earthly its appetites, why we need our spiritual person to be empowered.
 It’s so God can become more and we can become less.